Interested in becoming an Ofsted registered childminder?

 Childminders are self-employed and work for themselves so can set their own hours and decide what age of child they would like to care for some prefer to look after younger children whereas some Childminders prefer to offer Before and after school care (often referred to as wraparound care).
 Childminders can often provide flexible care to suit your needs and may be able to provide more individualised care for your children.

 Childminders usually care for children usually in their own home.
-They can often provide Childminders can care for children from age six weeks to 16 years but must register with Ofsted or a Childminding Agency.
+Childminders can care for children from age six weeks to 16 years but must register with Ofsted or a Childminding Agency.

 Things to considerSupport availableWhat may prevent you registering